AlphaBravoCompany/blog.alphabravo.io/content/posts/2021/12-08-multiple-kubeconfig.md

 Now that we have our files all merged, we can start easily switching contexts and namespaces with `kubectx` and `kubens`.

-- Swith to the prod cluster:
+- Switch to the `prod-cluster`:
 ```
 kubectl ctx prod-cluster
 # Switched to context "prod-cluster".
 ```

-- Switch to the dev cluster:
+- Switch to the `devcluster`:
 ```
 kubectl ctx dev-cluster
 # Switched to context "dev-cluster".
 ```

-- Get a selectable list of clusters you can switch to (if you instaled FZF):
+- Get a selectable list of clusters you can switch to (if you installed FZF):
 ```
 kubectl ctx
 ```

-- Switch to a the cattle-system namespace on the prod-cluster:
+- Switch to the `cattle-system` namespace on the `prod-cluster`:
 ```
 kubectl ctx prod-cluster
 kubectl ns cattle-system